someengineering/resoto.com/docs/reference/configuration/cloudprovider/gcp.md

    :::note

-   If you do not wish to save the contents of your service account JSON file(s) to Resoto's database, you can alternatively [mount the directory containing your service account JSON file(s) to the `resotoworker` container](../../reference/configuration/worker#mounting-configuration-files-to-container-based-installations).
+   If you do not wish to save the contents of your service account JSON file(s) to Resoto's database, you can alternatively [mount the directory containing your service account JSON file(s) to the `resotoworker` container](../../configuration/worker#mounting-configuration-files-to-container-based-installations).

    :::

    :::info

-   For [pip installs](../install-resoto/pip.md), you can simply move or copy your service account JSON file(s) to the `~/.gcp` directory.
-(Since Resoto is running on your local machine, it can access the file(s) directly.)
+   Since Resoto is running on your local machine, it can access the file(s) directly.
+Move or copy your service account JSON file(s) to the `~/.gcp` directory.

    :::